© Kiselev Andrey Valerevich/Shutterstock.com

 5. Modified adjusted gross income, or MAGI

 For the purpose of determining your contribution limit, some people use their MAGI.
-For most people, this will be the line on your taxes that says "adjusted gross income," or AGI, but some taxpayers will have to modify their AGI by adding back some income or tax breaks.
-These add-backs range from foreign income you didn't have to count in your adjusted gross income to interest income for Series EE bonds that you used to pay for qualified educational expenses to a deduction for student loan interest or a traditional IRA contribution.
+For most people, this will be the line on your taxes that says "adjusted gross income," but some taxpayers will have to modify their AGI by adding back some income or tax breaks.
+These add-backs range from foreign income you didn't have to count in your AGI to interest income for Series EE bonds that you used to pay for qualified educational expenses to a deduction for student loan interest or a traditional IRA contribution.

 Generally, if you have a traditional IRA, you must begin taking money out of the account by April 1 of the year after you turn 70 1/2.
 The amount is a minimum distribution determined by your age and life expectancy.
 The IRS has established simplified tables that a traditional IRA owner can use to determine the RMD.
 If required payments are not made on time, the IRS will collect an excise tax.
 Roth IRAs aren't subject to minimum distribution requirements until after the Roth owner dies.

 This is the term used when reinvesting assets from one tax-deferred retirement plan to another within 60 days.
 Generally, 20% of the funds are withheld for tax purposes if you take possession of the funds.
 You can avoid this by doing a direct rollover, which is a trustee-to-trustee transfer from one retirement account to another.
 Note that in 2015, the IRS began limiting IRA rollovers to once per year, though that rule doesn't apply to trustee-to-trustee transfers.

 RATE SEARCH: Shop Bankrate for the best money market rates on your savings.